 If you need a break from the city, there are many day trips from Paris you can plan.

 The capital city of France is a fantastic base for exploring the country’s picturesque towns, historic estates, stunning beaches, and lush gardens all easily accessible.

 On these Parisian day trips, you can go wine tasting, exploring other cities, and to a few of the neighboring countries.
 Whether you are traveling solo, or with friends or loved ones, there are many options for kid-friendly day trips or even romantic places in France.

 Paris Day Trips to add to your bucket list:

 France is the world’s third-largest wine producer.
 With so many grapes available, it’s no surprise sparkling wine can only be called Champagne if it comes from the region of Champagne in France.

 Home to brands like G.H Mumm, Moet and Chandon, Pierre Paillard and Veuve Clicquot, Champagne is one of the best day trips from Paris.

 Champagne is approximately 1 hour from Paris and the region is split into 5 towns Reims and Épernay.

 With amazing bubbles, comes great food.
-You can spend the day sampling some of the best wines of world and you’ll also find over 10 michelin-rated restaurants in the region – be sure to hook in advance.
+You can spend the day sampling some of the best wines in the world and you’ll also find over 10 Michelin-rated restaurants in the region – be sure to hook in advance.

 Château de Fontainebleau